Checking if Two Objects Are Identical with the 'is' Operator

 While the ==

-operator compares if the two objects are exactly the same object
+operator checks if they are the same object in memory.

 For example, to check if x